SAP/spartacus-docs/_pages/dev/type-augmentation.md

 }
 ```

-In core library in our file defining public API `public_api.ts` we export models directly (no reexport).
-Note: this is required, because of the current limitation of Typescript: [#9532](https://github.com/microsoft/TypeScript/issues/9532) and [#18877](https://github.com/microsoft/TypeScript/issues/18877)
+In the core library, in the file that defines the public API (that is, `public_api.ts`), Spartacus exports models directly, meaning there is no re-export.
+The following is an example:

 ```ts
 export { CostCenter } from './src/model/org-unit.model';
 ```

+**Note:** This approach is required because of the current limitations of Typescript.
+See TypeScipt issues [#9532](https://github.com/microsoft/TypeScript/issues/9532) and [#18877](https://github.com/microsoft/TypeScript/issues/18877) for more information.

-That's the only thing we have to do expose model for augmentation.
-Feel free to submit issues and pull requests with models you find worth exposing for augmentation.
+That is all that is required to expose the model for augmentation.
+Feel free to submit issues and pull requests indicating models that you would like to expose for augmentation.

-## Augmenting module
+## Augmenting Modules

-As the `CostCenter` can now be augmented we can alter the shape a bit for our needs.
-Let's say we also need the field `originalCode` to display it to users.
-You already adjusted endpoint configuration and entity normalizers, but TS still doesn't automatically suggests that this key is also present on that model.
-To add it to the TS type you have to declare new property on a `CostCenter` module.
+Now that the `CostCenter` can be augmented, you can alter the shape a bit to fit your requirements.
+Let's say you also need to display the `originalCode` field to users.
+You have already adjusted the endpoint configuration and entity normalizers, but TypeScript still does not automatically suggests that this key is also present on that model.
+To add it to the TypeScript type, you have to declare a new property on a `CostCenter` module.
+The following is an example:

 ```ts
 declare module '@spartacus/core' {